Advanced Laboratory Testing Mapping The Future Of Your Health

 In some cases, health insurance is accepted by the diagnostic laboratory for at least partial reimbursement.
 Patients may also be able to pay for a test using their flexible spending account for medical expenses.
-Finally, some laboratories do not accept insurance assignment, but do offer significant discounts for testing performed through the provider’s office.
+Finally, some laboratories do not accept insurance assignments, but do offer significant discounts for testing performed through the provider’s office.

 This is a nutritional test that provides insights into the body’s cellular metabolic processes.
 It identifies metabolic blocks that can be treated nutritionally, and allows individual tailoring of interventions that maximize patient responses and leads to improved patient outcomes.
 Using a single urine specimen this test is valuable for determining:

-This test uncovers problems in amino acid intake and absorption by measuring levels of essential and nonessential amino acids.
+Our Springfield amino acid testing uncovers problems in amino acid intake and absorption by measuring levels of essential and nonessential amino acids.
 Imbalance or insufficient amino acids can affect a wide range of body functions, producing symptoms that negatively affect the quality of life.
 Amino acid testing helps the practitioner gain insight into dietary protein intake and digestion/absorption.
 Blood Amino acid profiles assess:

 Fatty acid imbalances can be a causative factor in a variety of chronic health conditions, including chronic pain/inflammatory conditions, depression, cardiovascular, aging and neurological diseases.
 This blood test measures levels of polyunsaturated 3 and 6 fatty acids, trans fats, saturated fats, and fatty-acid ratios.
 Dietary and nutraceutical intervention can be used to correct imbalances.